clue/reactphp-csv/README.md

 > Note that these more advanced parsing rules are often handled inconsistently by other applications.
-Nowadays, these parsing rules are defined as part of [RFC 4180](https://tools.ietf.org/html/rfc4180), however many applications starting using some CSV-variant long before this standard was defined.
+Nowadays, these parsing rules are defined as part of [RFC 4180](https://tools.ietf.org/html/rfc4180), however many applications started using some CSV-variant long before this standard was defined.

 Some applications refer to CSV as Character-Separated Values, simply because using another delimiter (such as semicolon or tab) is a rather common approach to avoid the need to enclose common values in quotes.
-This is particularly common for European systems that use a comma as decimal separator.
+This is particularly common for systems in Europe (and elsewhere) that use a comma as decimal separator.

 ```
 name;comment